joelouthan/Theologicus/src/doctrine-christ-saves/03-the-weight-of-our-sin.md

 >
 ><sup>12</sup> Conduct yourselves honorably among the Gentiles, so that when they slander you as evildoers, they will observe your good works and will glorify God on the day he visits.

->Psalm 51:4 (CSB) <span class="bgy">Against you—you alone—I have sinned and done this evil in your sight.
+>Psalm 51:4 <span class="bgy">Against you—you alone—I have sinned and done this evil in your sight.
 So you are right when you pass sentence; you are blameless when you judge.

 [^1]: Oxford English Dictionary, "sin," accessed February 22, 2025, <https://www.oed.com/view/Entry/180176>.